Seth MacFarlane Parodies Constance Wu With NSFW Tweet Celebrating The Orville Renewal

 Constance Wu recently drew criticism, accusations of being "ungrateful" when she tweeted profanity-filled negative tweets immediately following Disney-owned ABC's announcement that it had renewed Fresh Off the Boat, the sitcom that made her famous, for a sixth season.
 On Saturday, she offered a lengthy explanation for her remarks.

-But on Saturday night, MacFarlane, creator of Family Guy, couldn't resist parodying her initial comments in response to confirmed reports made earlier in the day that Disney-owned FOX had, following weeks of anticipation, ordered a third season of his popular sci-fi comedy series The Orville, a show seen by many as an homage to '90s Star Trek.
+But on Saturday night, MacFarlane, creator of Family Guy, couldn't resist parodying her initial comments in response to confirmed reports made earlier in the day that Disney-owned FOX had, following weeks of anticipation, ordered a third season of his popular sci-fi comedy series The Orville, a show seen by many as an homage to '80s and '90s Star Trek.

 "Oh f--king goddamn hell f--kf--kdicks--t!" he tweeted.